mnigro9/SARdBScene/README.md

 SARdBScene_baseline.pynb
 - notebook performing model training and evaluation for audio source counting and speaker counting in the different scenes.

-Folder ‘SARdBScene_features’ containing features and labels from running sardbscene_feature_extraction.py: the corresponding label files and spectrogram files are in order following the ‘SARdBScene_annotations’ order; keep this in mind before any shuffling of the data
-- split_scene_melspec.npy files contain log mel spectrograms for the corresponding data split and acoustic scene; data used in baseline results

-- split_scene_sfxc_labels.npy contains source counting labels for sound effects (every sound type but speech) as sound effect counting

-- split_scene_spkc_labels.npy contains speaker counting labels

-- split_scene_sc_labels.npy contains the overall source counting labels (speech and non-speech sound types, speech is treated as a singular class regardless of the number of speakers)

 # Citing
 If using the SARdBScene dataset or any of this repository please cite our paper: